|S E A R C H D V D B e a v e r|

 • Trailer (3:15)

 Description: From the most controversial of all the Italian horror directors, CANNIBAL FEROX man Umberto Lenzi, comes SPASMO a slick and sick psycho-thriller that stands tall as one of the Giallo genre's most colourful crime-capers.
-Starring a cast of Euro-shock veterans, such as sexy Suzy Kendall (THE BIRD WITH THE CRYSTAL PLUMAGE) and the chiselled-chinned Ivan Rassimov (LAST CANNIBAL WORLD), Lenzi s carefully paced, and frequently surreal, murder-mystery shows that he is about more than just the gore.
+Starring a cast of Euro-shock veterans, such as attractive Suzy Kendall (THE BIRD WITH THE CRYSTAL PLUMAGE) and the chiselled-chinned Ivan Rassimov (LAST CANNIBAL WORLD), Lenzi s carefully paced, and frequently surreal, murder-mystery shows that he is about more than just the gore.
 A genuinely accomplished achievement, with plot twists galore and a mind-boggling climax, SPASMO is a must-see for anyone who misses the classic era of Rome-based bloodshed.

 Christian (Robert Hoffman) picks up a married chick (Suzy Kendall from The Bird with the Crystal Plumage) at a party on a yacht.
 Their midnight tryst is ruined when a guy sneaks through the motel window and tries to shoot him.
 Christian gets the upper hand and kills his attacker and the scared couple flees the room.
 But when Christian returns to the scene of the crime, he’s shocked to learn the body has disappeared.
 Meanwhile his lover’s jealous husband shows up to make things even more uncomfortable for the potential love birds.Excerpt from The Video Vacuum located HERE